 Spurge family (Euphorbiaceae)

-Description: This native annual plant branches frequently at the base, forming a spreading mat against barren ground that is about 6-18" across, but usually less than 1" tall.
-However, where other vegetation is present, the stems may ascend to 6" in height.
+Description: This plant is a summer annual that branches frequently at the base, forming a spreading mat against barren ground that is about 6-18" across, but usually less than 1" tall.
+However, when other vegetation is present, the stems may ascend to 6" in height.
 The slender round stems are more or less covered with hairs, and often turn pale red in the presence of bright sunlight.
 The opposite leaves are up to ¾" long and ¼" across, but they are usually smaller in size.
 They are oblong in shape, smooth or slightly toothed along the margins, and have short petioles.
 Each leaf is more or less oblique at the base (i.e., asymmetrical where the petiole joins the leaf blade), and it often has a red blotch near the middle of the upper surface.
 Both the stems and the major veins of the leaves contain a milky juice.